tiepdotme/peteschaffner.com/Content/words/a-new-year-a-new-site.md

 ## Final touches

 When I want to work on the core (templates, publishing steps, etc.), I fire up Xcode.
 For writing Swift, it’s hard to beat.
-When it comes time to write prose, I turn to [iA Writer](https://ia.net/writer).
+When it comes time to write prose, I turn to [Bear](https://bear.app).
 It has been a loyal companion over the years.

 As I write, [entr](https://github.com/eradman/entr) watches for changes and rebuilds everything.
 Site.js then refreshes my browser.
 I also use Site.js to publish everything.
 Take a look at [the Makefile](https://github.com/peteschaffner/peteschaffner.com/blob/master/Makefile) if you are interested in the details.